emilerik/100daysofcode/README.md

 However, I ran into a problem: I just assumed that chrome supported custom URLs when pressing new tab, but it turns out it doesn't...
 Which kinda sucks.
 So I had to download an addon for chrome that lets me do that.
 Not optimal, though.
 I'm pretty pleased with the loading time though!
 It's like two seconds or so.

-Also, I added the weather symbol (never mind the sublime text box...):
+Also, I added the weather symbol:

  ![Day 73](./screenshots/73.png?raw=true)